jtsternberg/Shortcode_Button/README.md

 // the button slug should be your shortcodes name.
 // The same value you would use in `add_shortcode`
+// Only numbers, letters and underscores are allowed.
 $button_slug = 'shortcode_name';

 // Set up the button data that will be passed to the javascript files